Quickstart, Python

 Helpers for popular AI providers

-For attesting Anthropic Claude / OpenAI prompt-response pairs in one call:
+For attesting Anthropic Claude / OpenAI prompt-response pairs in one call, use the provider-specific helpers:

 import verdifax